infi-coder/infibench-redirect/_site/README.md

-# DS-1000
+# InfiCoder-Eval

-This is the repository that contains source code for the [DS-1000 website](https://ds1000-code-gen.github.io).
+This is the repository that contains source code for the [InfiCoder-Eval](https://github.com/infi-coder/inficoder-eval).

 ```